 Talking to your family about your decision to be an organ donor

 Ultimately, the best way to avoid any potential objections is to be open with your family about your decision to be an organ donor.
-It is an important conversation to have so that your family can process your choice and feel completely confident that they are carrying out your wishes.
+It is a meaningful conversation so your family can process your choice and feel completely confident they fulfill your wishes.